Weimar

 Katja Hoyer

-Katja Hoyer is a German-British historian, journalist and the author of the international bestseller Beyond the Wall as well as Blood and Iron.
+Katja Hoyer is a German-British historian, journalist, and the author of the international bestsellers Beyond the Wall and Blood and Iron.

-A visiting Research Fellow at King’s College London and a Fellow of the Royal Historical Society, she writes for Bloomberg and Berliner Zeitung and is a commentator on German current affairs for many British newspapers.
+She is a Visiting Research Fellow at King’s College London and a Fellow of the Royal Historical Society.
+Hoyer writes for Bloomberg and Berliner Zeitung and is a commentator on German current affairs for many British newspapers.

 She was born in Germany and is now based in the UK.